SpoonX/aurelia-charts/README.md

 # aurelia-charts

-A standardized way of leveraging multiple frameworks.
+> A standardized way of leveraging multiple chart libraries.
+It defines sane

-Aurelia-charts is not about reinventing the wheel.
-To be able to customize the charts, one is required to read the docs of the chart library being implemented.

-Aurelia charts standardizes the way charts are used in your projects.
-It does so by letting others define sane defaults.
-It is still up to you to make sure the data received from somewhere is formatted in a way that your preffered chart library can use.
+> defaults and enables you to defined the rendering of charts using dimensions.

 ## Supported libraries